isakro/shoredate/README.md

 default behaviours of the package when dating a single site in the area for which the package was originally developed.
-For further usage and a more detailed walk through, see the main vignette by calling `vignette("shoredate")` or accessing it on the [website](https://isakro.github.io/shoredate/articles/shoredate.html).
+For further usage and a more detailed walk through, see the main vignette by calling `vignette("shoredate")` or by accessing it on the [website](https://isakro.github.io/shoredate/articles/shoredate.html).

-Furthermore, a second vignette, which can be accessed with `vignette("extending-shoredate")` or viewed on the [website](https://isakro.github.io/shoredate/articles/extending-shoredate.html), builds on the main vignette and outlines ways in which the package can
+Furthermore, a second vignette which can be accessed with `vignette("extending-shoredate")` or viewed on the [website](https://isakro.github.io/shoredate/articles/extending-shoredate.html), builds on the main vignette and outlines ways in which the package can